tuki0918/bundlepack/README.md

 ## Highlights

 - Add multiple files and folders with a file picker or drag and drop.
-- Choose or drop a custom package icon displayed by Finder.
+- Choose or drop a custom package icon displayed by Finder and the standard macOS preview.
 - Encrypt file names, metadata, ZIP structure, and file contents with AES-256-GCM.
-- Create unencrypted `.bundlepack` files compatible with standard ZIP tools.
+- Create unencrypted `.bundlepack` files that remain compatible with standard ZIP tools.
 - Generate strong passwords with configurable length, digit count, and symbol count.
 - Open `.bundlepack` files by double-clicking, choosing a file, or dragging one into the app.
 - Run natively on both Apple silicon and Intel Macs.